nrdvana/userp/libuserp/README.md

 `userp_env` must be dynamically allocated because it is reference-counted, and only freed after the last thing using it is freed.

+### Diagnostic Objects

+Rather than simple error codes, linuserp stores various information about the last error or last logging event that occurred.
+You can query the attributes of these objects to get additional info about the error or message, and you can format them as strings.

 ### Buffer Objects and Strings